microsoft/rushstack.io-website/docs/api/tree-pattern.treepattern.match.md

 Return true if the `root` node matches the pattern.
 (If the `root` node does not match, the child nodes are not recursively tested, since for an Abstract Syntax Tree the caller is typically an efficient visitor callback that already handles that job.)

 If the input matches the pattern, any tagged subtrees will be assigned to the `captures` target object if provided.
-If the input does not match, the path of the mismatched node will be assigned to `captures.failPath`<!-- -->.
+If the input does not match, the path of the mismatched node will be assigned to `captures.failPath`.